 That’s why Feal founded the FealGood Foundation, a nonprofit dedicated to spreading awareness and educating the public about the catastrophic health effects on 9/11 first responders and helping them get financial assistance to receive badly needed treatments.

-The Center for American Progress strongly supports implementing the 9/11 Commission’s recommendations, both to prevent future attacks in
+The Center for American Progress strongly supports implementing the 9/11 Commission’s recommendations, both to prevent future attacks in America and to stem the rising tide of global terrorism.

 The Center for American Progress talked to Feal recently, just before he donated a kidney to a volunteer firefighter.
 You can read the interview highlights below, or the full transcript here.